-In the second year, the Cadet will commence studies at the National Maritime College Ireland (NMCI) in Ringaskiddy, Cork for the award of a Level 7 Degree in Nautical Science.
-NMCI is a partnership between the Cork Institute of Technology and the Naval Service.
+In the second year, the Cadet will commence studies at the National Maritime College Ireland (NMCI) in Ringaskiddy, Cork for the award of a Level 7 Degree in Marine Engineering or where eligible at another institution for award of a Level 8 Bachelor's Degree in Mechanical Engineering.
+NMCI is a partnership between Munster Technological University and the Naval Service.